-Pseudonymized data replaces PII with artificial identifiers that deter unauthorized access or disclosure.
+Pseudonymized data replaces PII with artificial identifiers that deter unauthorized access or exposure.
 Examine the pros and cons of this technique here.

 Table of Contents